supaglue-labs/supaglue/docs/versioned_docs/version-0.1.x/tutorial.md

    />
    ```

-2. The sample app should reload with updated styling for the field mapping component.
+2. The [Salesforce Integration](http://localhost:3000/integrations/salesforce#Contacts) page should now have updated styling for the field mapping component.

    <BrowserWindow url="http://localhost:3000/salesforce#Contacts">